 - This statewide insurance plan requires employers to report employee wages, hours worked, and additional information every quarter.

 - Premiums are 0.4% of gross wages paid.

-- Premium collection begins January 2019 and claims for leave benefits start in 2020.
+- Premium collection began January 2019, and claims for leave benefits started in 2020.

 - Workers can take leave for qualified events for up to 12 weeks generally, and up to 18 weeks under exceptional circumstances.